-An applicant who has not previously attended any duly accredited postsecondary institution or Council on Occupational Education institution will be designated a first-time college student or native student.
-A first-time college student must provide a valid high school transcript documenting graduation or an official transcript of GED scores issued by the appropriate state education agency.
+An applicant who has not previously attended any duly accredited postsecondary institution or Council on Occupational Education institution will be designated a first-time freshman.
+A first-time freshman must provide a valid high school transcript documenting graduation or an official transcript of GED scores issued by the appropriate state education agency.
+A student with dual enrollment credit will be considered a first-time freshman for admissions purposes if they never attended another college for more than dual enrollment credit while still in high school.
+Students with dual enrollment college credit MUST submit college transcript(s).